liqian/PersonalNote/Docker/Install&Run_ubuntu.md

 sudo apt-get purge docker-ce docker-ce-cli containerd.io
 ```

 2. Images, containers, volumes, or customized configuration files on your host(`/var/lib/docker/`) are not automatically removed.

+The contents of `/var/lib/docker/`, including images, containers, volumes, and networks, are preserved.
+If you do not need to save your existing data, and want to start with a clean installation.
 To delete all images, containers, and volumes:
 ```bash
 sudo rm -rf /var/lib/docker
 ```

+## Install Docker

 ## test Docker
 Verify that Docker Engine is installed correctly by running the hello-world image.
 ```